idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [FlexiPDF](https://www.softmaker.com/en/flexipdf) (Paid)

-FlexiPDF is a PDF Editor for Windows which also works well under Wine (only lacks specific functionality such as print to PDF on Linux) and is sold both under a subscription model (FlexiPDF NX) and as a product (FlexiPDF 2019).
+FlexiPDF is a PDF Editor for Windows which also works well under Wine (only lacks specific functionality such as print to PDF on Linux) and is sold both under a subscription model (FlexiPDF NX) and as a product (FlexiPDF).

 The professional version of FlexiPDF includes the export/import of text from a PDF for translation with a CAT tool, similarly to Infix/TransPDF.
 They offer discounts on occasion and based on the country you are, so it's affordable.